abuseofnotation/x-notes/_other/notes.md

+I was worried whether I sounded authentic, although what does authenticity even mean when it comes to personalities - we all basically say and do things that we have seen somewhere and then we stick with them if they bring us good results.
+Perhaps authenticity depends on how important results are for us and to what extend they define our behaviour?
+That seemed crucial, at least, speaking for myself, I am positive that the importance placed on results was certainly a huge factor for the forming of my personality at school where everyone were obsessed by results, so much so that I sometimes felt that nobody there actually carred about math and that the fact that we were doing math (and not physics, philosophy art etc.) was of secondary importance - the modus operanti of our school could have been the same with any other discipline, and we ourselves (the students) would have been exactly the same people.
+At that moment, this idea made me sad - we had spent numerous years at perfecting something that we never learned to care about in the first place (although I did and still do care about math).

 "I could not remove my self-doubt (and neither I wanted to), and the dreadful feeling that my my life and everything I can possibly say or do is not worth anything, but if I tried to, I felt that I could lessen the feeling of pretence that I actually felt was at its (the self-doubt's) root.
 After all, why a person would even bother to feel self-doubt if they didn't take themselves too seriously in the first place?
-We only doubt the things that you rely on, and that is clearly not only because there is no reason for us to doubt the rest, it is just that most of the time we would not bother ourselves with doing so, I guess other people were doing it just to keep their sanity?
+We only doubt the things that you rely on, and that is clearly not only because there is no reason for us to doubt the rest, it is just that most of the time we don't bother ourselves with doing so.
+I guess other people were doing it just to keep their sanity?
 If so, then Anna's ironic jesture was probably the best reaction to everything that I did in the last year (althought she herself was one hundred percent the same as me), I was no more brilliant than a person who attempts to build a house in a swamp and thinks that the reason other people missed that lovely spot of theirs was their superior perceptions and judgement.

 Characters
 ===